Krazov/trolley-game/README.md

 ## Credits

 The project is rewrite from [TrolleyGame](https://github.com/InALunch/TrolleyGame) by Linchuan Zhang.
 With his permission.
 When I decided to learn ClojureScript I needed some interesting project that is not to-do application.
-(I had done those already three times.)
+I usually was reaching for Conway’s Game of Life in those situations but I had done Game of Life already three times so it was time for something new.

-Apart from concept and types of problem I also reused texts written by him.
+Apart from concept and types of problems I also reused messages from the original game.
 At this point—March 30th, 2018—I don’t have idea how far I will follow the original concept.

 I learned about the game on [Trolley Problem Memes](https://www.facebook.com/TrolleyProblemMemes/) Facebook group.
 More about the origins of the group can be found in [this interview with its creators](https://www.huffingtonpost.com/linch-zhang/behind-the-absurd-popular_b_10247650.html).